gamingkitty/Pygame-Projects/README.md

 Click on it and click ```Install```

 # Installing PyGame
 Next, you will have to install PyGame.
-To do this, open Command Prompt if you are on Windows and Terminal if you are on Mac, and then run the following command: ```pip install pygame```
+To do this, open Command Prompt if you are on Windows and Terminal if you are on Mac, and then run the following command: ```pip install pygame```.

+You can download [this template](https://github.com/gamingkitty/Pygame-Projects/blob/master/exampleFiles/game_scaffold.py) to get started with Pygame.

+The sample games are [here](https://github.com/gamingkitty/Pygame-Projects/tree/master/games).

 # Pushing your games to GitHub
 > If you are using VSCode, switch to PyCharm.
 VSCode does not have a built in git feature and the extension is very buggy.